dti-research/tracker/README.md

 ## Acknowledgements

 This project is developed by the [DTI](https://www.dti.dk/) AI Research Team at Center for Robot Technology.
 [Nicolai Anton Lynnerup
 ](https://github.com/nily-dti) originally developed the CLI.
+The CLI is heavily inspired by [GuildAI](https://github.com/guildai/guildai), customised to our needs.

 ## Citing Tracker